Theysua/dify_db_manage/README.md

 - Can view all deployment records
 - Can view engineer information
 - Can create purchase records
+- Can view partner information

 #### Factory Engineer
 - Can view all deployment records
 - Can view sales representative information
 - Can view customer and license information
 - Can update deployment status
+- Can view sales representative information

 #### Partner
-- Can create and view orders
+- Can create and view their own orders
 - Can view their own profile
 - Can update their contact information
+- Can manage order items and check order status

 ### Common Workflows